-As information is coming out daily, we will be doing these articles as frequently as possible to ensure the most accurate and up to date information is provided to the healthcare community.
+As information continues to come out, we will continue to update this article to the best of our ability to ensure you are receiving up-to-date information regarding COVID, telemedicine and the various payer updates being released that may affect your practice.
 We are also going to do our best to only communicate info that we feel is relevant to our clients.
 We encourage you to get involved with your local public health departments and hospitals to see what you can do to help.

 If you have specific questions about your state or how a particular payer is handling the situation, please email or leave a comment with your question.
 We will research and respond as quickly as possible.